 The attached project contains a lot of unavailable layers, can you please attach a project with only the layer needed to reproduce the issue?

 Sure.
 It doesn't seem to be a specific layer that causes the issue, but here's a project with just the one layer included.
 If you try to adjust one of the labels, it should activate the auxiliary fields; I've also included my own custom field for the string wrap length.
 Adjusting this, or any of the label settings, and then trying to save the layer, should be what triggers the error.

 If it turns out you need my full project in order to reproduce the issue, then the legend item that points to my layer is Hydrography->Fill.

-#7 Updated by Nathan Perry over 1 year ago
+#7 Updated by Nathan Perry almost 2 years ago

 Paolo Cavallini wrote:

 Could you please check again on current release?